|

 Born in South Africa from British parents, Brian's background as former manager of top-notch African safari lodges for Abercrombie & Kent, coupled

+with his love for hospitality, is evident at Machaca.
 "We have certain pillars of strength at Machaca," he explained.
 "Because we are quite

 small, only 12 luxurious tree house suites, we try to make it as personalized a stay as possible with every guest.
 We interact with the guests and we try to anticipate what they want.

 From a management perspective we try to pick that up quickly so we can tailor the stay to their needs."
+As with many destinations, the second focus is food, but at Machaca they are going a step

 further by providing organic food as fresh as possible.
 The gourmet dining features an organic menu.
 The chef goes to the market every day to select the freshest food possible and integrate

+a Caribbean/American fare.
 "Agri-tourism is something we will start within a few months," explains Brian.
 "As land owners,

 we want to be good stewards so we are looking at growing fruit trees, native crops and vegetables that we can produce for our resort, as well as our own plant demonstration units.